 - How have the nominee’s leadership attributes, such as influence and presence, improved?

-- Review: The IT Leadership Development Team will review the nominations and provide an awardee recommendation to the campus CIO.
+The IT Leadership Development Team will review the nominations and provide award recommendations to the UI Chief Information Officer.